luisawatkins/orbitdb-storacha-bridge/README.md

 **Svelte App Demonstations & Components**
-- `node scripts/svelte-backup-restore` - A script creating a example Svelte app in a sub directory which adds StorachaAuth.svelte and StorachaTest.svelte
+- `node` [`scripts/svelte-backup-restore.js`](scripts/svelte-backup-restore.js) - A script creating a example Svelte app in a sub directory which adds StorachaAuth.svelte and StorachaTest.svelte

 ## How It Works